Adult Choking Relief Techniques for Emergency Response

 8. Perform CPR for Unresponsive Adults

 If the choking adult becomes unresponsive, gently lay them on the ground and initiate Cardiopulmonary Resuscitation.
 Begin with chest compressions and rescue breaths according to established guidelines.
+Check the mouth for visible objects each cycle.
 CPR can help maintain blood circulation and oxygen supply to vital organs, increasing the person's chances of survival.

 9. Stay with the Choking Adult